tarantool/mqtt/README.md

   Cleanup everything.

-  Note: The module does not use the Lua's GC and have to be called manually.
+  Note: The module does not use the Lua's GC and has to be called manually.
   To call it manually, first call `destroy` on each `mqtt` object.

   Parameters: